Updated Plan - Auditorium Phase

 Online Giving.
-Anyone can give a gift through Tithe.ly.
+Anyone can give on our website here.
 Please select the category “Building Beyond 125.”
 PLEASE NOTE: This option charges significant fees as a percentage of your gift.
 Particularly for larger sums, the options above are preferable.
-However, if you choose to use Tithe.ly, fees are reduced significantly if you select the Bank Account rather than the Credit/Debit option at the bottom of the Tithe.ly page.
+However, if you choose to use online giving, fees are reduced significantly if you select the Bank Account rather than the Credit/Debit option.

 Gifts of Stocks, Bonds, Mutual Funds, Real Property, and Tangible Personal Property.
 These can be given directly to the church for resale.
 You will be credited with a non-taxable gift equal to the full current market value of the gift.
 At the same time, you will avoid most, if not all, appreciation taxes.
 If you would like to make use of this option, please contact the church office at 502.897.1771 or firstname.lastname@example.org.

 Gifts Through Your Corporation.
 Some persons may discover that they can give much more when they give, in part or entirely, through their corporation rather than from their personal income.

 1. Stewards of a Mission and of a Place